Vacant Nuance in the Vacant Housing Debate

 It seems to be a very common refrain on the Left and I understand why.
 It invokes similar levels of anti-Capitalist sentiment I felt working in corporate retail.
 Dumping beverages down the drain or tossing perfectly good food in the trash that was a day over expiration, while the homeless were starving just a few feet away.
 It really wakes you up to the inequity of distribution and that’s how leftists view everything.

-YIMBYs and urbanists don’t really have a snappy response.
-Some yimbys retort by saying the statistic is wrong.
-I don’t know why they do this since it’s not.
-It is completely correct.
+Proponents of building more housing don’t really have a snappy response.
+Some people will retort by saying the statistic is wrong but it’s not, it is completely correct.
 It’s not hard to pull up vacancy counts from the Census website and homeless statistics from any jurisdiction.
 Fact is, there are more vacant homes than counted homeless people in virtually every city, every county, every state and yes, in every nation.

-Some yimbys will state we actually need more vacancies, and I agree with this, but the problem is that it lacks nuance on what kind of vacancies we want more of.
-Some leftists hear this and think yimbys are being callous.
-How can you ask for more vacancies while we already have more than the amount of house-less people on the street?
-“Why should a home even be vacant at all?”
-A tenant activist once told me.
-Similarly, some leftists who repeat anti-vacancy rhetoric tend to not disaggregate what types of vacancies there are, or which ones they have problems with.
+Some YIMBYs will state we actually need more vacancies, and I agree with this but the problem is that it lacks nuance on what kind of vacancies we want more of.
+Some leftists hear this and think: “Why should a home even be vacant at all?”
+We tend not to disaggregate what types of vacancies there are, or which ones they have problems with in the housing discourse.

 So we’re going to do that here.